SrijanSriv211/SrijanSriv211/README.md

 # Light-Lens
 **Hi!
 Welcome to my Github page!**

+*NOTE: Due to some technical issues i will not be able to update any of my repositories on my own.
+So please don't think that my projects just went abandunt.
+I'm working on the fix (The problem is related to my computer).*

 ## About
 I am an Indian who loves to work on crazy projects such as **ARTIFICIAL INTELLIGENCE**, **GAME ENGINES**, **SEARCH ENGINES (LIKE GOOGLE)** and much more using **PROGRAMMING**.
 I also make Games and Videos on YouTube.